Prune Spread | Perfect Deliciousness

 That’s so cute.
 It’s so good.
 I have my nieces and nephews try it thinking they won’t like it, but they do and want more!

 I’m really loving this recipe!
-I’ve loved prunes ever since I was little — and this spread seems like a great new way to eat them! 😉 Would totally love to try it on pancakes or toast!
+I’ve loved prunes ever since I was little — and this spread is a great new way to eat them! 😉 I love it on pancakes and toast!

 WOAH, Elaine!
 Growing up in Germany, this was a STAPLE and we would always use it to fill pancakes or eat it with bread or yeasted sweet dumplings!
 I miss it so much and will bookmark this recipe right away!
 Thanks for sharing